b-4her/BeeMail/README.md

 - **Compose Email**: Enables users to send emails with subject, content, and recipient validation.
 - **Email Replies**: Supports replies linked to parent emails using a dedicated "responses" table.
 - **Profile Management**: Lets users view and update their profile information.
+- **Unread Message Notifications**: Highlights new/unread primary and reply messages for better visibility.
+- **Verification Question Management**: Allows users to set or update their security question and answer for password recovery.
+- **Responsive Design**: Uses Bootstrap and custom CSS to ensure the application works well on different devices.
+- **Detailed Email View**: Lets users view full details of each message, including threaded replies.
+- **Robust Access Control**: Restricts access to sensitive routes and data based on authentication status.
+- **Comprehensive Feedback**: Provides clear error and success messages for all major actions.
 - **Error Handling**: Catches database conflicts during simultaneous email submissions and prompts users to retry.

   <p align="right">(<a href="#readme-top">back to top</a>)</p>